xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 3. Install Appium version 1.12.1 or newer.
 You can install Appium via NPM or by downloading Appium Desktop.
 Follow the instructions in the Appium document here: [Getting started](http://appium.io/docs/en/about-appium/getting-started/#installing-appium).

    > Notes:
-   > * We recommend installing Appium latest version.
+   > * We recommend installing the Appium latest version.
-   > * In case you are installing Applium via NPM.
-Make sure you install Node.js into a location where you have full permission to **Read** and **Write**.
+   > * In case you are installing Appium via NPM, make sure you install Node.js into a location where you have full permission to **Read** and **Write**.
    > * If you are using emulators other than Xcode simulators, some emulators come with Appium installed.
 If you want to run an application on an emulator, check your emulator settings before installing Appium.
 ## Part 2: Install extra dependencies to test real iOS device

-> If you execute mobile testing on Xcode simulators only, skip this Step.
+> If you execute mobile testing on Xcode simulators only, skip this part.

 1. Install Homebrew.
 Homebrew is a package manager that makes it easy to install other extra dependencies.
 To install Homebrew, follow the instructions on the Homebrew website: [Homebrew](https://brew.sh/).

-2. After installing Homebrew, you can now use it to install below dependencies in the **Terminal**:
+2. After installing Homebrew, you can now use it to install the following dependencies in the **Terminal**:

    - ios-deploy version 1.9.4 or newer.
 You can learn more about ios-deploy in this Github project: [ios-deploy](https://github.com/ios-control/ios-deploy).
-To install ios-deploy via Homebrew, copy and paste the command line argument as below:
+To install ios-deploy via Homebrew, copy and paste the command-line argument as below:

       `brew install ios-deploy`

    - usbmuxd version 1.0.10 or newer.
 You can learn more about usbmuxd in this Github project: [usbmuxd](https://github.com/libimobiledevice/usbmuxd).
-To install usbmuxd via Homebrew, copy and paste the following command line arguments respectively:
+To install usbmuxd via Homebrew, copy and paste the following command-line arguments respectively:

       `brew install --HEAD usbmuxd`